-Additional funding of \$67.2 million

-early intervention to improve the

-• Further funding of \$2.5 million for

-the Fuel Reduction Program.
+- Additional funding of \$67.2 million towards the delivery of the Child and Adolescent Mental Health Services and \$20 million for prevention and early intervention to improve the health and wellbeing of Tasmanians. - Further funding of \$2.5 million for the Red Hot Tips Program to support farmers and landholders to conduct private burn-offs, and \$2.5 million for building matters. the Fuel Reduction Program.